-- UN75 Dialogues, Representatives of NGO's working on disability issues (Group 3), Tajikistan "Develop programs to provide drinking water in every house and village throughout Tajikistan."
+- UN75 Dialogues, Representatives of NGO's working on disability issues (Group 3), Tajikistan - UN75 Dialogue, Representatives of the Academy of Sciences and Universities (Group 6), Tajikistan

+"Develop programs to provide drinking water in every house and village throughout Tajikistan."

 - UN75 Dialogues, Representatives of young people and students (Group 17), Tajikistan, Jointly with Committee of Youth and Sports.